josephkwkim/Engee/README.md

 # Engee

-engee is designed to educate data enthusiasts and empower non-technical analysts.
-With an easy-to-use interface and guided tooltips, engee makes machine learning a breeze to learn and implement.
-So import your dataset, and dive into the machine learning pipeline now!
+Engee is a web application designed to educate data enthusiasts and empower non-technical analysts.
+With an easy-to-use interface supported by guided tool-tips, Engee makes machine learning a breeze to learn and implement.
+With just a few clicks, users can go from importing a dataset to analyzing the confusion matrix of their selected model.

 # Dependencies
 * Node.js